 Tuesday we gathered for our Memorial Breakfast.
-It was an emodifferent route.
+It was an emotional time different route.
 We stopped in Las Vegas, where we saw the amazing Laser Light Show, saw Boulder Dam, and headed for Arizona.
 We stopped in Kingman, Arizona, where I was stationed from Nov.
 43 to June 44.
-We went through that page.
-Saturday we drove to Albuquerque, N.M. and then to Santa Fe.
-It was Fiesta Days and crowded the Air Base memorabilia.
-I found my picture and they made a copy of
+We went through the Air Base memorabilia.
+I found my picture and they made a copy of that page.